RedHatRanger/Git101/labs/16_custom_configurations.md

    ```
 4. Add commands inside that file, like a small test or `echo "Check your code!"`.

-**Kid-Friendly**: It’s like a "to-do note" that always runs before you close your notebook.
+It’s like a "to-do note" that always runs before you close your notebook.

 ---